 6. The University of California-San Diego Extension Content Marketing Course

 This weekly course runs for a period of about three months and is done in person or online at various times of the year.
 This UC-SD course highlights how to write content for several different industries and for a variety of different campaigns, like emails and long-form content.
-The online course is about $500 and the in-person course is slightly cheaper at $450.
+Availability for online or in-class courses varies, but the price for the most recent in-class course was $495.

 8. Online Marketing Institute’s Content Marketing Certification

 This course is similar to Content Marketing University but is offered through Online Marketing Institute.
-Classes include “Developing a Content Marketing Strategy,” “Measuring Your Content Marketing Success” and “Content Curation: Making B2B Content Marketing More Feasible,” and cost about $900.
+Classes include topics like “Developing a Content Marketing Strategy,” “Measuring Your Content Marketing Success” and “Content Curation: Making B2B Content Marketing More Feasible,” and cost about $900.

 The end of the course has a final exam with exercises to ensure that you have learned the material, and it’s updated regularly.

 Besides the well-known resources mentioned above, there are also several self-guided continuing education platforms, for which you pay a monthly membership or one-time fee.
 These platforms allow you to take content marketing courses specifically on the topics you’re interested in, without having to spend time in prerequisites or courses you aren’t likely going to use.

 Some of the most popular online learning platforms that offer content marketing education are:

 - Lynda.com ($24.99-29.99 per month): Lynda, part of LinkedIn, offers a variety of content marketing courses, from storytelling to staying relevant.

-- SkillShare (Free-$12 per month): SkillShare offers some of its courses for free (which are all offered by industry experts), but you also must subscribe monthly in order to access its premium courses, including marketing psychology and power blogging.
+- SkillShare (Free-$15 per month): SkillShare offers some of its courses for free (which are all offered by industry experts), but you also must subscribe monthly in order to access its premium courses, including marketing psychology and power blogging.